Saturday, August 17, 2013

 Azora: Well I’m 25 years old, and I live in a small town in North Carolina.

-Azora: I actually started making videos about 3 years ago. they started as just makeup videos and over time I would talk about various personal things, and so when I decided to make my transition I felt that vlogging about it would not only be therapeutic but also maybe my experiences both good and bad could help let others know that they are not alone.
+Azora: I actually started making videos about 3 years ago.
+They started as just makeup videos, and over time I would talk about various personal things.
+When I decided to start my transition, I felt that vlogging about it would not only be therapeutic but also that sharing both my good and bad experiences could help others feel less alone.
+It became a way for me to process everything I was going through while also providing a support system for others.

 Interview with Birdy Reene